 For more information about what support is available in mainstream schools, colleges and Early Years settings, please see the relevant section above for your child’s age.
 There are also links to relevant information on the right side of this page.

 Education, Health and Care (EHC) needs assessments and EHC Plans

 For a small number of children and young people with complex special educational needs, an EHC needs assessment may be necessary.
 This is considered when it may be necessary for a child to have support which is only available with an EHC plan.
-The new EHC pathway has replaced the former statutory assessment and statement process.
+The new EHC pathway has replaced the former statutory assessment and statement process (see below).
 Some children with an EHC plan attend a mainstream school and some attend more specialist settings.

 Whether you are a county or city resident you can contact the Ask Us Nottinghamshire service for advice and support about working through the EHC process.
 Ask Us can also help if you are unhappy with a decision, and give initial advice on how to appeal or make use of the local Disagreement Resolution process.
 For further advice on how to resolve a disagreement please see the related advice at the bottom of this page.

 If you are a young person aged 16 -25 in school or college and have a complaint or dispute about the education provision you are receiving and need help to sort these problems out you can access guidance on this by clicking on the link called 'SEND Complaints: A Guide for Young People In Education', which is available under downloads on the right side of this page.

 Home to Education Travel Assistance